Related articles in the Micro Frontend series:

 - Can easily scale the development of web apps horizontally with multiple teams engaging frontend work concurrently

-Now that we understand the motivation and challenges of using a Micro Frontend from an organizational design perspective, we will cover the technical approach in the next post.
+Now that we understand the motivation and challenges of using a Micro Frontend from an organisational design perspective, we will cover the technical approach in the next post.